amateescu/search_api_solr/README.md

 But the Search API Solr Search module will create the correct configs for you!

+1. Make sure you have Apache Solr started and accessible (i.e. via port 8983).
+   You can start it without having a core configured at this stage.
-1. Create a Search API Server according to the search_api documentation using "Solr" as Backend and the connector that meets your setup.
+2. Visit Drupal configuration (/admin/config/search/search-api) and create a new Search API Server according to the search_api documentation using "Solr" as Backend and the connector that matches your setup.
+   Input the correct core name (which you will create at step 4, below).
-2. Download the config.zip from the server's details page or by using `drush solr-gsc` with proper options, for example for a server named "my_solr_server": `drush solr-gsc my_solr_server config.zip 8.4`.
+3. Download the config.zip from the server's details page or by using `drush solr-gsc` with proper options, for example for a server named "my_solr_server": `drush solr-gsc my_solr_server config.zip 8.4`.
-3. Copy config.zip to the Solr server and extract.
+4. Copy the config.zip to the Solr server and extract.
 The unpacked configuration directory is named `$CONF` in these instructions.

 **_Now_** you can create a Solr core using this config-set on a running Solr server.
 There're different ways to do so.
 For most Linux distributions you can run